 Don’t let the brown ones intimidate you.
 They aren’t rotten, just very ripe and sweet.

 This is one of the easiest ways to prepare ripe plantains.
-I often have them this way for breakfast, topped with sliced avocado.
+I often have them for breakfast, topped with sliced avocado.
 All you need is a large pot filled with 6-8 cups of water and 2 teaspoons of salt.
 Bring the water to a boil.
 Meanwhile, wash the plantain and cut off its ends.
-Keep the rest of the peel on, for now.
+Keep the rest of the peel on for now.
 Once the water is boiling, slice the plantain in half and toss it in.
-Boil until you notice the plantain expanding from each side that you sliced off, as if it’s pushing out of its skin.
-Remove the plantain from the water and let sit for 10-15 minutes.
+Boil until you notice the plantain expanding from each sliced-off side as if it’s pushing out of its skin.
+Remove the plantain from the water and let it sit for 10-15 minutes.
 Once it’s cooled, remove the skin and enjoy!

-This is another very simple dish that’s easy to prepare.
+This is another dish that’s very easy to prepare.
 I love serving my plantains this way with Dominican Rice and Beans.
 I’d also encourage you to use at least 5 plantains when cooking them this way because they tend to go quickly.

-First, preheat your oven at 350 degrees Fahrenheit.
-Then, cut off the ends of your plantains.
+First, preheat your oven to 350 degrees Fahrenheit, then cut off the ends of your plantains.
 Once you’ve done that, slice through the skin from one end to the other.
 Make sure you’re only cutting through the skin!
 Make three cuts like this, along the length of the plantain on each side, and pull off the skin.
-Once you’ve removed the skin, cut the plantain in half and then slice it lengthwise into quarter-inch slices.
+Once you’ve removed the skin, cut the plantain in half and slice it lengthwise into quarter-inch slices.
 Place these slices flat on a parchment-lined, non-stick baking sheet.
 Sprinkle with powdered cinnamon.
 Bake for 10 minutes.
 Flip and continue baking for another 10 minutes or until browned.
 Serve with your favorite dish.

 I love the combination of the sweet flavor from the plantains mixed with the peanutty greens.
 First, prepare the plátanos maduros as described above.
 While the plátanos maduros are baking, prepare the Peanut Collard Greens.
 Serve the greens on top of the plátanos maduros and enjoy!